nordic-institute/X-Road/CONTRIBUTING.md

 - Is the source code available?
 - Are all the required dependencies available?
 - No merge conflicts?
 - Is there enough test coverage?
-The test coverage should be equal or higher than in the previous version.
+  - During the pull request review process it's checked that the test coverage is equal or higher than in the previous version.
+- SonarQube checks pass?
-- SonarQube shows no bugs or code smells of severity blocker or critical?
+  - During the pull request review process it's checked that SonarQube shows no bugs or code smells of severity blocker or critical.
 - Does the build and the test cases work?
 - Does the packaging work (Ubuntu & RHEL)?
 - Can the software be installed on a clean system (Ubuntu & RHEL)?